ax00z/FinancialAccountVisualiser/README.md

-# FinancialAccountVisualiser
+# FinancialAccountVisualizer
-## Just import the CSV file and see all your financial comings and goings.
+## Visualize all your financial comings and goings.

 Prerequirements:
 - Python 3.x.x (64-bit)